zerolivesleft/ZeroCogs/README.md

 Synchronizes Twitch stream schedules with Discord events.
 This cog automatically fetches the Twitch schedule for a specified user and creates or updates corresponding Discord events.

+### PlaylistCreator (URLGrabber)

+Automatically adds Spotify tracks shared in a specific Discord channel to a designated Spotify playlist.

 ## Installation

 To add these cogs to your Red instance: